-V10000 G2 with Websense Email Security Gateway only
+V10000 G2 with Email Security Gateway only

-Interfaces P1 and P2 can be cabled to your network and then bonded through software settings to a Websense Email Security Gateway interface, with P1 optionally bonded to E1, and P2 optionally bonded to E2.
+Interfaces P1 and P2 can be cabled to your network and then bonded through software settings to an Email Security Gateway interface, with P1 optionally bonded to E1, and P2 optionally bonded to E2.
 No other pairing is possible.